sandalis05/MIT-FutureMakers/README.md

   ### Day 7: July 12, 2021
   **1. What are “Tensors” and what are they used for in Machine Learning?**
+  A tensor is a representation of a physical object that is characterized by magnitude and multiple directions.
+Tensors are used in Machine Learning for storing multi-dimensional data.

 **2. What did you notice about the computations that you ran in the TensorFlow programs (i.e. interactive models) in the tutorial?**
+Tensorflow functions define the model, but do not actually complete the desired action unless there is an interactive session running.
+Also, the datasets have to be processed before training the model for better identification of relationships between data (feature extraction).